enjoyear/spark-streaming/spark-kafka/src/main/doc/kafka-ingest/analysis.md

 In fact, each of the "part-xxxxx-" file is mapped to a Spark task for current micro-batch job, where its metadata (topic, partition, start-offset, end-offset) has been predefined when the micro-batch job starts by the driver.
+When the output needs to be partitioned, a "part-xxxxx-" file needs to be further split into more granular pieces.